OmolaraGold/Sales-Performance-Analysis-Project/README.md

 # Sales-Performance-Analysis-Project

 ### PROJECT TITLE: SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE.
-PROJECT 1

 ### PROJECT OVERVIEW
 The primary objective of this project is to analyze the sales performance of a retail store to gain insights into top selling product, regional sales distribution, and sales trends over time.
 By identifying high-performing products, regions with strong or weak sales, this analysis aims to provide data-driven insights that support better decision-making in inventory, marketing, and sales strategy.